Vitamin E and Testosterone: Tocopherols & Androgens

 According to Dr. Peat, our requirements depend heavily on the amount of PUFA we eat (and of that which is stored in our tissue).
 The current RDA of vitamin E is set to a miniscule 15mg/day, which is unlikely to meet our modern day demands due to increased intake of PUFA.

-I personally prefer to get 500-2000mg from Thorne’s Ultimate-E, along with the vitamin E rich foods in my diet, whether its 500 or 2000mg depends largely on the amount of polyunsaturated fats I consume per given day.
+I personally prefer to get 500-2000mg from Thorne’s Ultimate-E (affiliate link), along with the vitamin E rich foods in my diet, whether its 500 or 2000mg depends largely on the amount of polyunsaturated fats I consume per given day.